-The Notes were purchased by (the "Underwriter") at a price of \$ (representing \$ aggregate principal a mount of the Notes plus a purchase premium of \$, less an Underwriter's discount of \$).
-The purchase contract for the Notes • f the Notes if any are purchased, the obligation to contract, the approval of certain legal matters b terms and conditions set forth in such purchase y counsel and certain other conditions.
+The Notes were purchased by (the "Underwriter") at a price of \$ (representing \$ aggregate p rincipal amount of the Notes plus a purchase premium of \$, less an Underwriter's dis scount of \$).
+The purchase contract for the Notes provides that the Underwriter will purc hase all the Notes if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in such purchase contract, the approval of certain legal n matters by counsel and certain other conditions.